 - To co-create a collaborative inclusive family environment to learn, work and play in… Somewhere to be part of a fun-filled commotion of activity and people where skills can be shared/learned/exchanged in a safe community environment

-- To form a ‘time-share’-like set-up which values financial and in-kind contribution and creates an opportunity for us to live and help care for kids also… Where parents can have some “retreat time” and some time with their family
+- To form a ‘time-share’-like set-up which values financial and in-kind contribution and creates an opportunity for parent/carers to live AND collaboratively care for our kids also… (Where parents can have some “retreat time” and some time with their family).

 Building a Bridge: